campusportal/Campus-complaint-portal/README.md

 - HTML
 - CSS
 - JAVA SCRIPT
-- GIT&GIT HUB (PAGES0 FOR HOSTING
+- GIT & GIT HUB (PAGES FOR HOSTING)
 - FIREBASE

 ## How to Use
 1. Open the website.
-2. Register or log in.
-3. Submit a complaint.
+2. Submit a complaint.
-4. Track the complaint status.
+3. Track the complaint status.

 ## Future Enhancements
 - Email notifications